Fathir-shishir/neocortexapi/source/MyCloudProjectSample/Documentation/Investigate Influence of parameter MaxNewSynapseCount_teamAS.md

 });
 ```

 The GenerateTestLists method prepares input data for prediction by converting lists of doubles into arrays.
 Arrays are often more efficient to process than lists in numerical computation tasks, especially in prediction algorithms.
 The transformation maintains data integrity while ensuring compatibility with the predictor.
 We pass the TestList data from our training container.
+Here is the [full code snippet with context](https://github.com/Fathir-shishir/neocortexapi/blob/b774717c6e3f1d36cc0c8fdfada63b880043ed65/source/MyCloudProjectSample/MyExperiment/SEProject/Program1.cs#L41).

 ```csharp
 /// <summary>